Quick answer

 Common risk

-The common mistake is treating a draft, checklist, payment receipt, upload receipt, mailing receipt, or third-party summary as IRS confirmation.
+A common mistake is treating a draft, checklist, payment receipt, upload receipt, mailing receipt, or third-party summary as IRS confirmation.
 Keep records, but verify official channel rules and follow-up through IRS.gov, official correspondence, or qualified professional help.

 Official source starting points